 HSV-TK negative mutant

 HSV-DNA polymerase mutants

-Statistically significant decreases in positive CMV cultures from blood and urine have been demonstrated in two studies (FOS-03 and ACTG-015/915) of patients treated with Foscavir.
-Although median time to progression of CMV retinitis was increased in patients treated with Foscavir, reductions in positive blood or urine cultures have not been shown to correlate with clinical efficacy in individual patients.
+Statistically significant decreases in positive CMV cultures from blood and urine have been demonstrated in two studies (FOS-03 and ACTG-015/915) of subjects treated with Foscavir.
+Although median time to progression of CMV retinitis was increased in subjects treated with Foscavir, reductions in positive blood or urine cultures have not been shown to correlate with clinical efficacy in individual subjects (Table 2).

-Not all patients had blood or urine cultures done and some patients had results from both cultures.
+Not all subjects had blood or urine cultures done and some subjects had results from both cultures.

 †(60 mg/kg Foscavir TID for 2–3 weeks).